 International Payment Processors

 - PayPal is one of the most widely trusted payment processors.
-PayPal charges a monthly fees for Pro and Advanced Users.
-Its ease-of-use and customer support and service sets it apart from competition.
+PayPal charges monthly fees for Pro and Advanced Users.
+Its ease of use and customer support and service sets it apart from the competition.

 - Stripe offers an international payment gateway plus processor service similar to PayPal.
 Through its APIs developers can integrate the payment gateway to their website for free.
 Its rates are also overall cheaper than PayPal.